LennyDuan/ProgrammingNotebook/node/javascript/tips.md

 ## Tips

-Here I will record some useful tips when do the JS development
+Here I will record some useful tips when do the JS development.

 ### Value Type
+#### Convert String to Int